-How I Brew My Perfect Cup
+How to Brew the Perfect Cup

 The Pour Over

 The pour over method produces a clean cup with the purest expression of the distinctive flavors inherent in our East African single origin coffees.
 The special design of the V60 brewer gives you complete control of all the variables that yield a perfect cup.

 The optimal ratio of coffee to water for an East African single origin is 1-to-15.
 For every 23 grams (about 4 tablespoons) of coffee, you will add 350 grams (about 1.5 cups) of water.

 Measure out 23 grams (4 tbsp) of ground Kahawa 1893 coffee.
 If using whole bean coffee, grind to a coarseness resembling sea salt.

 Place the filter in the cone over your carafe and add the ground coffee.

-- Boil the water and let it rest for about 30 seconds (when it cools to about 205 degrees Fahrenheit).
+Boil the water and let it rest for about 30 seconds (when it cools to about 205 degrees Fahrenheit).

-- Slowly and steadily pour the hot water over the grounds, using a spiral motion.
+Slowly and steadily pour the hot water over the grounds, using a spiral motion.
 Ensure to pour over all of the grounds evenly

 Pause periodically to allow the coffee grounds to "bloom," and take care to avoid overflowing your pour over.
 The total pour time should be between three to four minutes.
 If your pour time is unavoidably shorter, try a finer grind and vice versa.
 A sour taste is a sign of under-extraction, and you should adjust the variables to achieve optimal results.